Freguglia/rTwitchAPI/README.md

 rTwitchAPI allows you to make calls to the API of the popular streaming website twitch.tv with very simple R functions.
 It uses [httr](https://cran.r-project.org/web/packages/httr/index.html) to make requests and packages like [dplyr](https://cran.r-project.org/web/packages/tidyverse/index.html) and [purrr](https://cran.r-project.org/web/packages/purrr/index.html) are used to process responses into comprehensive R data frame structures.
 Currently, only functions to collect data are implemented.

 ## Authentication
 As most API's, Twitch API requires authentication for some types of calls, in the form of a **Client-ID** and/or an **Oauth token**.
-Use `twitch_auth()` function to set your Client-ID.
-For more inforemation access [this link.](https://dev.twitch.tv/dashboard/apps/create) and see the function documentation.
+Use the `twitch_auth()` function to set your Client-ID.
+For more information access [this link](https://dev.twitch.tv/dashboard/apps/create) and see the function documentation.
 At the moment, none of the implemented functions require an Oauth token.

 ## Usage